 Loop lighting is one of the most commonly used lighting styles for portrait photography.
 Like with all portrait lighting techniques, you can use loop lighting with either natural light or flash.

 The aim of loop lighting is to position the light (if using flash) or position the model (if using natural light) at an angle to the key light (in other words the main light source) that creates a shadow leading down from the nose towards the cheek.

 But don’t let the nose shadow join up with the cheek shadow.
 If it does join up, the loop portrait lighting pattern becomes Rembrandt lighting.

 Further reading: Rembrandt lighting – what is it and how is it set up?

 The soft shadows on her face are caused by indirect natural light as we were in the shade of a covered walkway.

 Why is it called loop lighting?

-The name simply refers to the loop shape of the shadow that’s created with loop lighting.
+The name simply refers to the loop shape of the nose shadow on the subject’s face that’s created with loop lighting.
 Nothing more complicated than that.

 Why use loop lighting in portrait photography?

 The loop lighting pattern is subtle, with just a hint of shadow cast across the face.
 It creates a nice bright look, because there are few shadows, but enough to create more definition in the face than flat lighting.
 Plus it’s good for creating catchlights in your subject’s eyes, which brings a portrait to life.